 "I'm afraid not Les, she would hate me forever if I did that.
 Oh dear Jesus, they're at it again.
 Damian!
 You idiot!"
 Grisha bellowed and ran from the office.
-Leslie decided to follow him and get rid of some frustration, someone always needed a good chastisement at ASMP and that always did wonders for his disposition.
+Leslie decided to follow him and vent some frustration.
+Someone always needed a good chastisement at ASMP and that always did wonders for his disposition.

-They weren't difficult to find, all he had to do was follow the trail of chaos and disruption but regrettably that was status quo for all of ASMP.
+They weren't difficult to find, all he had to do was follow the trail of chaos and disruption which, regrettably,t was status quo for all of ASMP.
 Eventually he spotted the group by the water cooler and crept closer.
 Grigori seemed to have everything under perfect control.
 Damian was not exactly cowering, but a lot of the arrogance he carried around had retreated.
 Shame.

 "Who would like to start?"
 Leslie asked sweetly.
 His assistant sighed and shoved Damian forward.

 "This asshole was baiting Sam, and you know how emotional Sam is.
 He's hiding in the toilets, probably crying his eyes out, the poor thing."